iamjadesmith/iamjadesmith.github.io/_projects/counting.md

 # Background

 My friends and I communicate through a Discord group chat that includes a variety of channels and topics.
-“Counting” was developed as a simple channel we could all enjoy to pass the time.
+“Counting” was developed as a simple channel we could all enjoy passing the time.
 Below is an image that demonstrates the basic concept of the channel.

 ![Counting Image](\assets\images\counting\first.png)